scrungus/ZeroTetris/README.md

 ## Building more environments

-The user can easily implement more custom Gym environments with different observation spaces and reward functions.
+More custom Gym environments with different observation spaces and reward functions can be implemented easily.
 To add more environments to `gym_simplifiedtetris.register.env_list`, ensure that they inherit from `SimplifiedTetrisBinaryEnv` and are registered using:
 ```python
 register(
     idx='INSERT_ENV_NAME_HERE',